Rotherhithe-Canary Wharf crossing

-This will create a much needed new route across the Thames in east London and benefit communities on both sides of the river.
+A new crossing would create a much needed route across the Thames in east London and benefit communities on both sides of the river.

-It will link into nearby cycle routes and help encourage more people to walk and cycle in line with the Mayor's Healthy Streets vision for London.
+It would link into nearby cycle routes and help encourage more people to walk and cycle in line with the Mayor's Healthy Streets Approach for London.

 This work led to a shortlist of three options:

-These options were assessed on their ability to meet the scheme's objectives, likely costs, potential benefits and possible impact.
+These options were assessed on how well they met the scheme's objectives, likely costs, potential benefits and possible impact.